skadanka/recipes-fullstack-project/README.md

 ### **Backend:**
 - **Node.js** & **Express.js**: A fast, minimalist server-side framework for API handling.
-- **MongoDB**: A NoSQL database for storing user information and recipes.
+- **SQL**: A SQL database for storing user information and recipes.
 - **Axios**: For making API requests to the backend.

 ### **Deployment:**